Skip to main content

 We do not offer financial support via teaching or research assistantships since we are a one-year program.

 All international applicants are responsible for application fees.
-You may consult with the NC State International office for more information.
+You may consult with the NC State Office of International Services for more information.

-Financial assistance may be available through external funding such as the Fulbright Program.
+Financial assistance may be available through external funding such as the Fulbright Program or other sources.

-Our core climate classes are available via the 4-course, fully online Certificate Program that can be taken from anywhere in the world.
+Our core climate classes are available via the four-course, fully online Certificate Program that can be taken from anywhere in the world.